-Need guidance to setup a process for settlement and closing account for absconded employees in a IT organization.
-After systematic follow-ups and notifications, when we terminate employee for being absconded, can we ask for notice pay recovery ?
+Need guidance to set up a process for settlement and closing accounts for absconded employees in an IT organization.
+After systematic follow-ups and notifications, when we terminate an employee for being absconded, can we ask for notice pay recovery?
 Please comment.

-In a scenario, if employee is on leave with some genuine reason for sometime and later on send resignation.
-After contacting for further explanation he denied to serve notice period and also not ready to pay the recovery amount. so how this case can be treated as it can not categorise either abscond or misconduct.
+In a scenario where an employee is on leave with a genuine reason for some time and later sends a resignation.
+After contacting for further explanation, he denied to serve the notice period and is also not ready to pay the recovery amount.
+So, how can this case be treated as it cannot be categorized as either absconding or misconduct?
 Please share your views on the same.

 From India, Nasik

-There is no word as "absconding" under any labour Acts, although this term is widely used.
-If you look clearly, absconding is derogatory word when it comes to labour laws.
-However, it can be treated as absent without permission and/ or approval.
+There is no word as "absconding" under any labor Acts, although this term is widely used.
+If you look clearly, absconding is a derogatory word when it comes to labor laws.
+However, it can be treated as absent without permission and/or approval.

-Anyways, if an employee is absent without notice/ permission/ authorisation for a longer period of time then the management needs to:
+Anyways, if an employee is absent without notice/permission/authorization for a longer period of time, then the management needs to:

-1. Ask the employee to rejoin in service and/ or show cause for such absenteeism.
+1. Ask the employee to rejoin the service and/or show cause for such absenteeism.

-2. If the employee fails to report for duty or give insufficient/ unacceptable cause then the management needs to initiate domestic enquiry before taking any steps/ terminating his service.
+2. If the employee fails to report for duty or give insufficient/unacceptable cause, then the management needs to initiate a domestic enquiry before taking any steps/terminating his service.

 At no cost principle of natural justice should be violated.

-If the employee has genuine reason for his absence (like medical certificate etc.) then such absence cannot be treated as misconduct directly if he is not in a position to intimate the employee regarding his illness in due time.
+If the employee has a genuine reason for his absence (like a medical certificate, etc.), then such absence cannot be treated as misconduct directly if he is not in a position to intimate the employee regarding his illness in due time.
 However, each case will depend on the factual aspect.

 Even if his non-informing the company about his illness is treated as a 'misconduct' provided that his grounds are genuine, then termination for such misconduct would be non-proportionate to the misconduct.

-If an employee does not serve the notice period or does not pay in lieu thereof, still you cannot treat his action as misconduct since employer employee relationship ends once such resignation is given and accepted.
+If an employee does not serve the notice period or does not pay in lieu thereof, still you cannot treat his action as misconduct since the employer-employee relationship ends once such resignation is given and accepted.

 From India, Kolkata